aarohisurya/datasciencecoursera1/README.md

 ### *Tidy* Human Activity Recognition Using Smartphones Dataset (Version 1.0)
 ==================================================================
 This is a script to create a tidy version (see definition in CODEBOOK.md) of data from Smartlab.
-The script was written by Daniel Maurath as a project for the course Getting And Cleaning Data.
+The script was written by Aarohi Surya as a project for the course Getting And Cleaning Data.

 Data was collected from the accelerometers in Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones